José Trinidad Reyes: Diaconate and priesthood

-In 1825, he began his religious profession as deacon and priest, receiving orders from the bishop of the city, Garcia Jerez.

-In 1825, due to the civil war unleashed in Nicaragua, the Recoletos were expelled and saw themselves forced to go to Guatemala.
-There, Reyes studied the Greek and Latin classics, works of the Spanish dramatists Lope de Vega and Calderón de la Barca, and read some theatrical pieces from México, especially from Oaxaca and Chiapas.
+In 1825, he began his religious profession as deacon and priest, receiving orders from the bishop of the city, Garcia Jeredue.
+Due to the civil war in Nicaragua during 1825, the Recoletos were expelled and saw themselves forced to go to Guatemala.
+There, Reyes studied the Greek and Latin classics, works of the Spanish dramatists Lope de Vega and Calderón de la Barca, and read some theatrical pieces from Mexico, especially from Oaxaca and Chiapas.
 He finished his humanist and religious education in Guatemala.

 In 1828, with permission from his superiors, Reyes returned to Honduras to spend time with his family.
-He passed through the town of Chiquimula and stopped in Esquinpulas, where it is said that he lost his sight for a few days.
+He passed through the town of Chiquimula and stopped in Esquipulas, where it is said that he lost his sight for a few days.
 On the afternoon of July 13, he arrived to the nearby town "La Concepcion" ('The Conception') —or Comayagüela— and at next day celebrated his first mass in the church of "La Concepción".

 After that, Reyes was installed in the vacant convent of "Nuestra Señora de la Mercedes", located in Tegucigalpa.
 According to his biographer Ramón Rosa, that would be his habitual dwelling until his death.

 In 1830, Trinidad Reyes wrote in verse a birthday felicitation to General Francisco Morazán, president of the Federal Republic of Central America.

 In 1835, he rebuilt the chapel of the temple in "La Merced" and the temples in "San Francisco" and "El Calvario".
 He also built the small temples in "Las Casitas", the temple "Soraguara" and "Suyapa", since then famous for its little virgin.
 He also helped to Mr. Antonio Tranquilino de la Rosa in the reparation of the Parochial Church of Tegucigalpa, which was in ruins due to land tremors at 1809.

 In February 1837, Reyes pronounced a praise sermon to mark the restoration of Parochial Church of Tegucigalpa, where he opened his Mass called "El Tancredo".
 The same year, he contracted Asian cholera during his work helping victims, and barely survived after being "between life and death", according to Ramón Rosa.

 In 1838, he wrote his "Second Pastorela" Micol, dedicated to Misses Juana y Rafaela Robelo.
 Previously had written Noemí that, according to his biographers, is his earliest work, written between 1828 and this year.

 In 1840, Reyes wrote an Auto Sacramental divided into three acts: Adoración a los Santos Reyes Magos, literally translated: Adoration to the Three Magician Kings, so called the Wise Men.